 There were some debates on the average utility measures.
 The pioneer of experimental utility measurement, psychologist Thurstone firstly used average utility measure to determine the experimental indifference curve (Thurstone, 1931), but was criticized by other researchers (e.g., Wallis and Friedman, 1942).
-The criticism seems continuing today.
-Pooling all individuals' data and then fitting the model to the pooled data is regarded may misrepresenting the true utility functions for individuals.
+The criticism seems to continue today.
+Pooling all individuals' data and then fitting the model to the pooled data may be regarded as misrepresenting the true utility functions for individuals.
 For example, one can approximate a power function by combining exponential functions of different rates, furthermore, even if the form of the utility function is the same for every subject, the subjects may differ in parameters.
 Such a worry may be reasonable if one uses an average result to describe individual judgment.
 However, if the average result is limited to apply to describing group behaviors, for example, market empirical data, the above worry will be unnecessary.
 Even if the individuals' utilities follow exponential functions of different rates but the best asymptote for their average result is power function, we should use the power function but not the exponential function to depict the overall effect of all individuals in a market or an experiment, in which both exponential and power functions may be true but respectively for either individual or group.
 In this case, we should also forbid using an individual utility function to describe group behavior.
-Whether or not a utility report has economics sense depends on whether or not it presents a regular and stable result, as a regular and stable result will contribute a meaningful description in economics.
+Whether or not a utility report has economics sense depends on whether it presents a regular and stable result, as a regular and stable result will contribute a meaningful description in economics.

-This paper is an experimental study but follows the path of average utility measure, agreeing with the psychophysics and econometrics paradigm.
+This paper is an experimental study that follows the path of average utility measure, agreeing with the psychophysics and econometrics paradigms.
 Namely, it will determine parameters in a utility function by using averages of subjects' performances in experiments.
-Another highlights in this paper is Klein-Rubin utility function (Klein and Rubin, 1947) based on average measures, which has been demonstrated in Section 2 as a psychophysical function for utility and is given a behavioral economics sense.
-This will provide a realizable framework to estimate both the econometric model Linear

-Expenditure System (Stone, 1954) and the utility function in psychophysical paradigm simultaneously in a set of experimental data, and further, to form a new way to experimentally test utility maximization hypothesis, which is so fundamental and important but has never been tested in experiments since Gossen proposed it in 1854.
+Another highlight in this paper is Klein-Rubin utility function (Klein and Rubin, 1947) based on average measures, which has been demonstrated in Section 1 as a psychophysical function for the utility and is given a behavioral economics sense.
+This will provide a realizable framework to estimate both the econometric model Linear Expenditure System (Stone, 1954) and the utility function in psychophysical paradigm simultaneously in a set of experimental data, and further, to form a new way to experimentally test the utility maximization hypothesis, which is so fundamental and important but has never been tested in experiments since Gossen proposed it in 1854.

-Section 4 summarizes and discusses the findings in this paper, including an experimental procedure for testing the utility maximization hypothesis.
+Section 3 summarizes and discusses the findings in this paper, including an experimental procedure for testing the utility maximization hypothesis.

-2 Experimental analyses to the utility threshold in ultimatum game
+1 Experimental analysis to the utility threshold in ultimatum game

-2.1 Weber fraction in the ultimatum game
+1.1 Weber fraction in the ultimatum game

-Bernoulli's discussion in 1738 means Fechner's assumption of just noticeable difference (JND) (Fechner, 1860) unnecessary, and implies another mathematical path of deriving the logarithmic law directly from empirical Weber fraction (Masin, Zudini, and Antonelli, 2009).
-That is, as long as observations of utility scaling behavior supports a Weber fraction, using Bernoulli's mathematical derivation, the logarithmic law will be possibly derived as an empirical law.
+Bernoulli's discussion in 1738 means Fechner's assumption of just noticeable difference (JND) as sensation unit (Fechner, 1860) unnecessary, and implies another mathematical path of deriving the logarithmic law directly from empirical Weber fraction (Masin, Zudini, and Antonelli, 2009).
+From a deeper analysis, Luce and Edwards also concluded that the logarithmic law can be derived only from Weber fraction without JND (Luce and Edwards, 1958).
+That is, as long as observations of utility scaling behavior support a Weber fraction, using Bernoulli's mathematical derivation, the logarithmic law will be possibly derived as an empirical law.